Verkeerd/web_shop_database_transfer/README.md

 You are now ready use this project.

 # Design
-This is the phisical datamodel of the SQL Webshop Database:
+This is the physical datamodel of the SQL web-shop database:

 ![web_shop_physical_datamodel](https://user-images.githubusercontent.com/96492291/158082661-25111f16-acdf-493c-a097-8c7961251d29.png)

-We have chosen for this datastructure because we felt that we only needed the product_id, product_name and current_price for all products in order to complete all assignments.
+We have chosen for this datastructure because we felt that we only needed the product_id, product_name and selling_price for all products in order to complete all assignments.
 All other data would have been redundant and thus not desired.
-The product_name and current_price can both be nullable, because this data can be incomplete in the original mongoDB database.
+The product_name and selling_price can both be nullable, because this data can be incomplete in the original mongoDB database.

 # Assignments